Zero0Q/stremio-trakt-addon/README.md

 ## Features

 ### Content in your preferred language
-- Retrieve content in the language of your choice for a personalized experience.
+- Retrieve content in the language of your choice.

 ### Trakt catalog integration
-- Access **popular** and **trending** catalogs directly from Trakt.
+- Access **popular** and **trending** catalogs from Trakt.
 - View your **watchlist** and receive **personalized recommendations** from Trakt.

 ### List management
 - Add Trakt lists as catalogs by browsing through **popular**, **trending**, or **search** tabs on the addon configuration page.
-- Add lists directly by URL for custom catalog management.
+- Add lists directly by Trakt URL.

 ### RPDB integration
 - Integrate with RPDB, a web service providing posters and ratings for movies and series, enriching the visual and informational content of the catalogs.